Eximio by Fernando Martín

 The Menu Architecture

 Spain's Bib Gourmand tier is, among other things, a value signal: the guide awards it to tables where quality exceeds what the price would suggest.
 At the €€ price range, Eximio sits clearly in that bracket.
 The menu structure reflects a kitchen thinking about different guest occasions simultaneously.
 The à la carte gives regulars flexibility and lets the kitchen respond to seasonal availability without committing the whole dining room to a fixed progression.
-The weekday lunchtime menu, available Monday to Friday, is the format that explains much of the Bib Gourmand logic: a well-executed set lunch at mid-range pricing in a heritage city centre is one of the more useful things a good restaurant can offer.
+The weekday lunchtime menu is a strong fit for a mid-range restaurant in a heritage city centre.

 The two tasting menus, named Corto and Largo, represent the kitchen at its most deliberate.
 Both change with the seasons, which in Castile means a genuine shift in ingredient profile across the year: spring lamb and white asparagus, summer stone fruit and fresh cheese, autumn game and mushroom, winter legumes and preserved fish.
 The short format gives guests a structured introduction; the longer menu allows the kitchen to build sequences and explore the regional pantry more fully.
-Neither is described in fixed terms here because both are seasonal documents, but the structure itself is an editorial choice that reveals a kitchen confident enough to commit to a point of view rather than hedging with a fixed permanent menu.
+The structure itself shows a kitchen confident enough to commit to a point of view.

 Where This Sits in the Wider Picture

-The Madrid region's dining conversation focuses heavily on the capital, where Spain's only three-Michelin-star urban address, DiverXO, operates in its own stratosphere.
+The Madrid region's dining conversation focuses heavily on the capital, where DiverXO operates.
 The Bib Gourmand tier across the region is a different conversation entirely, one about accessible quality rather than landmark destination dining.
 Eximio's position in that tier, in a city that receives visitors primarily for its literary and architectural heritage, makes it the restaurant a traveller to Alcalá is most likely to find rewarding if their priority is technically informed cooking rather than a tapas circuit or a university-quarter café.

 For those approaching Spain's contemporary cooking scene from outside the country, useful comparators in the creative-contemporary register include Cocina Hermanos Torres in Barcelona, Ricard Camarena in València, Quique Dacosta in Dénia, Aponiente in El Puerto de Santa María, and Atrio in Cáceres.
 The international contemporary register, for benchmarking purposes, includes César in New York City and Jungsik in Seoul.
 None of these are direct peers in price or scale, but they map the range of intent within the contemporary cooking category.